galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 * You and your roommate(s) need to both register for housing, and to request each other as roommates.
 * Breakfast is included for all roommates.
 * If your requested roommate is a different gender than you, then their bathroom (or your bathroom) may be on a different floor than the room.
-* Your roommate is not required to also be registered for GCCBOSC (but they need to be if they are attending GCCBOSC events.
+* Your roommate is not required to also be registered for GCCBOSC (but they need to be if they are attending GCCBOSC events).

 **Double occupancy rates per bed per night**